Scorecard: Trump Declares 'Great Victory,' But 34 Of His Candidates Lost

 In 2018, he held 44 "Make America Great Again" rallies and tweeted endorsements of 83 candidates.
 In all, 91 Republican candidates got some kind of nod from Trump.

 But Trump's actual success record fell well short of a "complete victory."
-Overall, approximately 55 percent of the candidates he endorsed won so far in Tuesday's voting.
+Overall, approximately 55 percent of the candidates he endorsed have won so far in Tuesday's voting.

 Using tweets as a stand-in for endorsements, in primaries, Trump's chosen candidates fared remarkably well, with a record of 27-1.
-But in the general election, where Republican base voters weren't the only ones deciding the outcome, Trump's scorecard is mixed, with 50 wins, 34 losses and 7 races not yet decided (at the time of this writing).
-That's counting candidates he tweeted endorsements for or who spoke on stage at MAGA rallies with Trump.
-There were also two special House elections in 2018 where one of his candidates won, and one lost.
+But in the general election, where Republican base voters weren't the only ones deciding the outcome, Trump's scorecard is mixed, with 50 wins, 34 losses and seven races not yet decided (as of this writing).
+That's counting candidates he tweeted endorsements for or who spoke onstage at MAGA rallies with him.
+There were also two special House elections in 2018, which one of his candidates won and one lost.

-In the closing week of campaigning, Trump turned away from the House where many of the most competitive races ran through suburbs, focusing his attention on Senate and gubernatorial races in states where he is relatively popular.
+In the closing week of campaigning, Trump turned away from the House, where many of the most competitive races ran through suburbs, focusing his attention on Senate and gubernatorial races in states where he is relatively popular.

 On election night, White House political director Bill Stepien explained, "these are Trump states and his record of achievements going back to his historic 2016 victory put these races in play."

-Overall, of the Trump endorsed 17 candidates for governor: 9 won, 7 lost and 1 have not yet been decided.
+Overall, of the Trump-endorsed 17 candidates for governor, nine won, seven lost and one has not yet been decided.

-The final week of rallies does appear to have paid off, with Republicans winning governor races in Florida and Ohio and Senate seats in Missouri, Tennessee and Indiana.
-In Georgia, although the Republican gubernatorial candidate Brian Kemp declared victory, the race hasn't yet been called and Democrat Stacey Abrams has not conceded.
+The final week of rallies does appear to have paid off, with Republicans winning governors' races in Florida and Ohio and Senate seats in Missouri, Tennessee and Indiana.
+In Georgia, although the Republican gubernatorial candidate, Brian Kemp, declared victory, the race hasn't yet been called and Democrat Stacey Abrams has not conceded.

-Trump crowed about gubernatorial wins in important 2020 swing states including Ohio and Florida, but failed to acknowledge losses for Republicans in Colorado, Nevada, Michigan, Wisconsin and Pennsylvania.
+Trump crowed about gubernatorial wins in important 2020 swing states including Ohio and Florida, but he failed to acknowledge losses for Republicans in Colorado, Nevada, Michigan, Wisconsin and Pennsylvania.

 Loading...

 On Wednesday, Democratic Sen. Jon Tester squeaked out a victory in Montana.
 This was a race Trump had taken a personal interest in because Tester was involved in tanking the nomination of White House doctor Ronny Jackson to become VA secretary.
-Trump held four rallies in the state this year but he wasn't able to push Republican Matt Rosendale over the finish line.
+Trump held four rallies in the state this year but wasn't able to push Republican Matt Rosendale over the finish line.

-Trump's record with Senate endorsements so far: 9 wins, 9 losses and three races remain undecided.
+Trump's record with Senate endorsements so far: nine wins, nine losses.
+Three races remain undecided.

 Loading...